UK watchdog and BoE may have missed Libor red flags

-NEW YORK/LONDON (Reuters) - Officials from the Bank of England and Britain’s financial watchdog missed several opportunities to investigate how banks set the London interbank offered rate, now the subject of a scandal that has forced the resignation of the chairman of Barclays, according to U.S. and UK government records.
+NEW YORK/LONDON, July 2 (Reuters) - Officials from the Bank of England and Britain’s financial watchdog missed several opportunities to investigate how banks set the London interbank offered rate, now the subject of a scandal that has forced the resignation of the chairman of Barclays, according to U.S. and UK government records.

 British regulators or the association charged with overseeing Libor were told at least five times since 2007 that fault lines existed in the way the rate was set.